-Anyone could have a family emergency that requires time off work, but if you’re a carer, it can happen more often because you’re already looking after someone who’s vulnerable and might need help.
+Anyone could have a family emergency that requires time off work, but if you’re a carer, it can happen more often because you are looking after someone in a vulnerable situation who is more likely to need help.
 The law gives you a right to time off to deal with emergencies involving dependants.
 A dependant is a partner, child, parent or someone who depends on you for care.

 For something to be classed as an emergency, you must have been unaware that the event was going to occur.
 For example, you would be entitled to take time off if the person you care for has an accident or is taken ill and rushed to hospital.
 It would also be an emergency if someone they rely on for care while you are at work doesn’t show up, but you couldn't take time off for a scheduled hospital appointment.

-In most cases, your employer will give you time off to deal with the emergency, but then expect you to take unpaid leave, holiday or parental leave if you had to deal with any ongoing situations or long-term care.
+In most cases, your employer will give you time off to deal with the emergency, but they could expect you to take unpaid leave, holiday or parental leave if you had to deal with any ongoing situations or long-term care.

 What are my rights to time off work for emergencies?

 You have a right to take a ‘reasonable’ amount of time off to deal with the emergency.
-Of course, what your employer sees as reasonable will vary from case to case.
+Of course, different employers have different definitions of ‘reasonable’.
 There are no limits to how many times you can take emergency leave, but if you regularly take time off for emergencies or it’s affecting your work, your employer might want to talk to you about it.

 Your employer doesn’t have to pay you for emergency time off, although some will.
 Details of your employer’s policy should be in your contract or available from your HR representative.
 In order to be protected by the law, you must tell your employer that you’re taking emergency leave.

 What if I'm treated badly at work because I’ve taken emergency leave?

 Carers shouldn't be treated unfairly as a result of taking time off for an emergency.
 Our page about Protection from discrimination gives more information about your rights at work.